Guide to São Miguel – Azores, Portugal

 For our final meal on São Miguel, we visited the wildly popular Rotas da Ilha Verde.
 Thank goodness we had reservations; people were getting turned away at the door!
 You’ll feel like you’re having a meal at a friend’s house at this quaint little vegetarian restaurant.
 Everything was divine and we’d wholeheartedly recommend Rotas to anyone visiting São Miguel, vegetarian or not!

 Phew!
 That was A LOT!
 We hope you enjoyed the journey around São Miguel with us!
-If you want an even closer look at our time on the island, check out our video below!
 Also, feel free to have a look at our write-up from our time on Terceira Island.

 We’d like to thank the Azores Promotion Board and Azores Airlines for sponsoring our visit to the island of São Miguel.
 As always, our write-ups are an accurate reflection of the experiences we had.